page-support/web-client/README.md

 ### Versioning and Compatibility
 The bot client and the botConfig file it uses must be on the same major version.
 The version of the bot client is the same as the version in package.json, and there's a check in state.js's versionCompatible() that will surface a user-visible error if bot reads a botConfig that's not compatible. botConfig files also have a version property that is used to determine compatibility.
 If you are adding the bot client to your website with your own build pipeline,ensure that the botConfigVersion constant in state.js is set to the same major version as the botConfig files you plan to use with the client. (and of course make whatever updates to the code you need to maintain compatibility) If you are adding bot client by copying in the index.min.js file the version will already be set by the rollup build process.

+### Browser support
+This package supports most modern browsers including Chrome, Safari, Edge and Firefox.
+It does not support IE.